Gilder Center for Science, Education, and Innovation, American Museum of Natural History

-The new Richard Gilder Center for Science, Education, and Innovation completes American Museum of Natural History building group with a new entrance, and science and exhibition spaces.
+The new Richard Gilder Center for Science, Education, and Innovation completes the American Museum of Natural History creating a new entrance, and science and exhibition spaces for visitors.

-The new Gilder Center will replace the Museum’s existing loading dock and service buildings to create the Museum’s new Columbus Avenue entrance.
-Visitors will enter to a light filled, expressive atrium with surrounding theater space, a vivarium and research spaces, to create an exciting new educational experience.
+Visitors will enter a light-filled, expressive atrium with surrounding theater space, a vivarium and research spaces, to create an exciting new educational experience.